olivfwm/Project-Portfolio/observable-links.md

 For more details on each individual notebook, please visit each link, as they are anticipated to be viewed by the public, and much more well written.

-All except the Seattle Trees analysis for CSE 412 was individual work.
+All except the Seattle Trees analysis for CSE 412 were individual work.

 - Main page: https://observablehq.com/user/@olivfwm